MTstateIntroStats/IntroStatActivitiesHybrid/_book/03-A04-inference-1cat_test-simulation.md

 ### Additional notes

+Activities 4--6 cover the material in Module 3.
 Use this space to summarize your thoughts and take additional notes on today's activity and material covered.

 \newpage